Covid 19 coronavirus: Police to make sure Gloriavale residents comply with lockdown

 A police spokesperson has said they are aware of the situation, and the reports.

-They are working closely with partner agencies and the Gloriavale community, to ensure they are aware of and complying with Alert Level 4 requirements.
+They are working closely with partner agencies and the Gloriavale community, to ensure they are aware of and complying with alert level 4 requirements.

 Timeline for Gloriavale's reactions [Goriavale Leavers' Support Trust - via numerous sources]:

-• Tuesday 17th March – Govt announced restrictions to groups over 100 meeting.
-Gloriavale ignored this and continued and meeting and eating together with nearly 600 people.
+• Tuesday March 17 – Govt announced restrictions to groups over 100 meeting.
+Gloriavale ignored this and continued meeting and eating together with nearly 600 people.

 • Friday 20th March – Leader Howard Temple rang Police to seek guidance.
 He told the community that the Police said they should be okay to continue as normal, but they would have to check with Healthline.
 Gloriavale put in place cleaning procedures for people who were coming back into the community (shower and wash clothes) and they started limiting people who were coming and going.

-• Monday 23rd March – Alert 3 put in place advising all kiwis to self-isolate, close schools and close non-essential workplaces.
+• Monday March 23 – Alert 3 put in place, closing schools and non-essential workplaces.
 Gloriavale continued as normal.
-They set aside one couple to do the grocery shopping and she will live isolated for the duration of the Alert.
+They set aside one couple to do the grocery shopping and she will live isolated for the duration of the alert.

-• Tuesday 24th March – Schools and Daycares and workplaces remained open, people eating meals together.
+• Tuesday March 24 – Schools and daycares and workplaces remained open, people eating meals together.

-• Wednesday 25th March – Schools and Daycares and workplaces remained open, people eating meals together.
+• Wednesday March 25 – Schools and daycares and workplaces remained open, people eating meals together.
 Gloriavale set up a roadblock to ensure no one gets in or out.

-• Thursday 26th March – whole country moves to Level 4 lockdown – Children still in Schools and Daycares (although they have a sign up saying they are closed), meals to be eaten on your hostel floor.
+• Thursday March 26 – whole country moves to Level 4 lockdown – children still in schools and daycares (although they have a sign up saying they are closed), meals to be eaten on your hostel floor.
 Work places continue as normal.

-• Friday 27th March – Children still in schools and Day Cares until 12pm (usual end time for a Friday).
+• Friday March 27 – Children still in schools and daycares until 12pm (usual end time for a Friday).

-• Saturday 28th March – children still in daycare centres
+• Saturday March 28 – children still in daycare centres.